-When I first began using this I was amazed at the difference and how much less frequently I had to change the litter box.
+When I first began using this, I was amazed at the difference and how much less frequently I had to change the litter box.
 I had tried every cat litter, from the expensive brands to the cheap brands, and nothing seemed to get rid of the smell.
 Wood stove pellets work the best (for cats, too)!

-Feed Them the Right Food
+2. Feed Them the Right Food

 As a rule of thumb, if it goes in smelling bad, it’s going to come out smelling bad.
 Stinky food equals stinky poop.
-If you feed your ferret a higher quality food (like Evo or Wysong for example), they will eat much less than if you feed them a lower quality food.
+If you feed your ferret a higher quality food (like Evo or Wysong, for example), they will eat much less than if you feed them a lower quality food.

 Less poop = less stink.

 Don't skimp on the food.
 It will actually save you money if you buy it in bulk online.

 This is a great product sold both online and at many pet stores.
 Nature's Miracle is a spray that works using enzymes and is harmless to animals.
 It is marketed as a stain and odor remover.
 You can buy Nature's Miracle specifically designed for ferrets or the regular Nature's Miracle.
 They are basically the same.